ValanJeba/ML_Project/README.md

-# Weather Forecasting Using Machine Learning
+# Atmospheric Data Scientist – Predictive Analytics & Weather Trend Modeling

 A machine learning project to predict weather conditions such as temperature, humidity, wind speed, and precipitation using historical meteorological data.
 Implemented with Python and popular ML libraries.